Holiday reading recommendations from the wonderful Sarah from Parrot Street Book Club.

-No summer holiday is complete without a good book!
+No holiday is complete without a good book!

-The long summer holidays have always been synonymous with freedom, adventure and exploring the world.
-We might not be able to travel very far this year, but there’s still an easy way to experience all these things as a family.
+The long holidays have always been synonymous with freedom, adventure and exploring the world.
+Even if you’re not going away, there’s still an easy way to experience all these things as a family.

 Take a reading adventure

 One of the reasons I love reading with kids is the wider world it opens up for them.
 For most of our children, the world is still a very small place.
 The places, people and cultures they are familiar with are relatively few, but fiction is an enormously powerful tool that can help gently to introduce our kids to the wider world, allowing them to witness and experience what it is like to live in a different country or culture.

 The best fiction does this in a way that doesn’t over emphasise the differences or alienate them from the world they are reading about, but instead focuses on telling a good story that the reader is absorbed by and feels connected to, regardless of whether it is set in an Amazonian jungle or their own hometown.

 The reading experience doesn’t need to end when you put a book down.
 One of the best ways to get our children to engage more deeply with a book is to connect the stories they are reading with their own experiences.
 Talk about books.
 Ask your child how they think a particular character would react to a problem they’re facing.
 Organise activities, at home or on holiday, that are inspired by something they’ve read - reading and listening to stories can really encourage them to flex their creative muscles.
 And why stop there?
 You could also plan trips and activities that take you out and about that will help bring the stories they’ve read alive.

 We know that during term-time life is hectic and digital distractions abound.
 Many families find they fall out of the habit of bedtime reading.
 Books are the perfect way to reconnect as a family and there’s no better time to share a good book than when you’re away from home and the usual routine.
 Take the opportunity to read together – you won’t regret it.